eltima-software/RS232-Data-Logger/README.md

 * Windows 98

 Note, that this is an open source software and you can only use it for non proprietary purposes.
 If you want to distribute it as a part of your own non-Open Source software product, it's required to obtain appropriate license from Eltima Software (sales@eltima.com)

+If you are looking for more powerful tool, Serial Port Logger is an advanced edition of a free serial port monitor with extra features.  https://www.eltima.com/products/rs232-data-logger/